 Reasons to Enjoy Rafting in Nepal

 Rafting through the river acts as a fascinating way to acquire knowledge about the entire country.
-The reason for this is that rivers flow from few of the enchanting landscapes, which further include terraced hillsides, snow-covered mountains, lush yet green regions, sparkling waterfalls, and many villages, where people follow traditions of Nepal.
-In addition, rafting lets you glide over the calm and jade-green type of water with excellent sceneries and even to rush from roaring rapids under the supervision of professional river guides of the area.
+The reason for this is that rivers flow from a few of the enchanting landscapes, which further include terraced hillsides, snow-covered mountains, lush yet green regions, sparkling waterfalls, and many villages, where people follow the traditions of Nepal.
+In addition, rafting lets you glide over the calm and jade-green type of water with excellent sceneries and even rush from roaring rapids under the supervision of professional river guides of the area.

 Rafting Spots in the Country

 Along with powerful mountain peaks, the country of Nepal has large numbers of rivers to explore.
 These rivers remained open to enjoy rafting in Nepal.
 These include varieties of enchanting or exciting sports performed in Arun, Tamur, Liku, Dudh Koshi, Sunkoshi, Tamakoshi, and the famous Indravati found in the river system of Koshi belonging to the eastern region of Nepal.
 In addition, you will come across few other rivers named Trishuli, Kaligandaki, Marsyangdi, Budi Gandaki, Seti Made, Bhote Koshi, and Daraundi, all of which come under the river system of Gandaki are of highly sought rafting spots available for tourists of Nepal.

 Best Time to Enjoy Rafting in Rivers in Nepal